Analysis of ecological hot spots

 This conservation analysis should help with the next stage of Howe Sound’s remarkable marine rebirth after decades of pollution from mining, pulp and paper and other industries.
 Humpback, killer and grey whales, pods of Pacific white-sided dolphins, spawning salmon and herring are returning after decades of low numbers.

-We’re looking to find out more from you and your community about ecological hot spots and areas of interest.
+We’re interested in finding out more from you and your community about ecological hot spots and areas of interest.

 Our conservation map is the result of a collective effort from scientists, community members and local activists.
-It’s a powerful tool to guide decisions for continued recovery of marine life in Atl’ka7tsem/Howe Sound.
+It’s a powerful tool to guide decisions for continued recovery of marine life in the Átl’ka7tsem/Howe Sound UNESCO Biosphere Reserve.

 Kilian Stehfest, Marine Conservation Specialist